Joy at Work: Letting Go of the 'Stuff' – FE News

 There has long been criticism in FE of the sort of ‘sheep-dip*’ one-size-fits-all CPD which does the rounds every year and it’s not as popular as it used to be because organisations do sometimes listen to their staff!
 What we learned is that it’s hugely important to get the experts in, from time to time.
 People spend years of their lives researching aspects of the educational process, time that busy educators don’t have.
 It’s the sheep-dip that’s the problem, not the expertise.

 So there will always be a place for expert-led CPD, particularly cutting-edge stuff, particularly subject- or context-specific stuff.
 The issue is that we don’t need nearly as much of it as we think we do.
 And we need to do something with it, rather than leave it cluttering up our heads (and our staffrooms).
-We’re just guessing here, but we figure a good professional development balance is 10% expert-led CPD.
+We’re just guessing here, but based on our experience over the past few years we figure a good professional development balance is 10% expert-led CPD to 90% professional learning, in community.

 The caveats are that ‘information’ (even research findings) go out of date – as do reading lists, FYI.
 And that expert-led CPD often needs contextualising to do its best work.
 That’s where peer-led professional learning communities come in.

 Our big learning was that professional development should be community-first, content-second.
 That’s a paradigm shift for FE, which holds its content dear.
 Marie Kondo would be busy with the recycling boxes in many of our staffrooms.
-What a healthy community does, is enable educators
+What a healthy community does, is to enable practitioners of all flavours to make CPD ‘stuff’ work for them.
+This goes beyond the ‘sharing good practice’ trope of conventional professional learning – not that there’s anything wrong with sharing, anti-competitive practice benefits us all – but the recipient needs space to figure out how to make use of the share.

+Peer-led, professional learning puts that expert-led CPD to work, meaningfully.
+Professional learning communities open up thinking spaces, create opportunities and offer critical friendship to make new ideas actionable in ways which make it possible to lead and sustain change.
+Better decisions are made when we slow down thinking, and think together.
+Marie Kondo would appreciate the decluttering of mental space that being part of a healthy professional learning community brings.

-*Thanks to SJ White for that entertaining phrase.Recommend0 recommendationsPublished in Education, Employability, Featured voices
+*Thanks to SJ White for that entertaining phrase.Recommend0 recommendationsPublished in Exclusive to FE News, Work and leadership

 Responses